Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Conclusions

 \section{Conclusions}

-In this paper we have made extensive use of the mathematical tools presented in the first part of this series \cite{alonso2023} to study the mathematical formalism underlying different approaches to quantization of a system in quantum field theory.
+In this paper we have made extensive use of the mathematical tools presented in the first part of this series \cite{alonsoGeometricFlavours2023} to study the mathematical formalism underlying different approaches to quantization of a system describing a scalar field in quantum field theory.
 The focus of this work is the geometric interpretation of the tools of Gaussian analysis to describe the Hamiltonian picture of a quantum field theory of a scalar field over the space of Cauchy data.

 Following this idea, we started our analysis with geometric quantization.
 The first step of this program is prequantization.
-In this context we used Minlos theorem to define the measure of the prequantum Hilbert space and the Malliavin derivative as the central tool to define a connection on such space.
+In this context we used Bochner-Minlos theorem to define the measure of the prequantum Hilbert space and the Malliavin derivative as the central tool to define a connection on such space.

 The next step is the choice of a polarization.
 Each choice of polarization amounts to a particular picture of the QFT to be described.
-We discussed the (anti)holomorphic, Schrödinger and Momentum-Field pictures.
+We discussed the (anti)holomorphic, Schrödinger and Field-Momentum pictures.
 In this case the tools of Gaussian analysis suited for the discussion are the Wiener-Ito decomposition theorem that provides the particle interpretation of the theory through the Segal isomorphism with the Bosonic Fock space.
 But this setting is also suited for the discussion of more general relations among these spaces.

-In particular we defined a new notion of Fourier transform among infinite dimensional spaces that relates the Schrödinger and momentum-field representations.
+In particular we studied the conservation of the quantization mappings obtained with the aforementioned geometric quantization procedure.
+We showed how the Segal-Bargmann transform studied in \cite{alonsoGeometricFlavours2023} preserves quantization between the Schrödinger and holomorphic (Field-momentum and Antiholormorphic) prescriptions.
+We also defined a new notion of Fourier transform among infinite dimensional spaces that preserve quantization between the Schrödinger and momentum-field representations.

 General operators other than constant or linear operators fail to be consistently quantized by the procedure of geometric quantization.
 For this reason we had to study problems of ordering in this picture.
 We found that trigonometric exponentials and coherent states are algebras of functions specially well suited for the discussion of Weyl and Wick quantization and the study of the star products that arise in these quantization procedures.